 Once you have a shortlist, use this checklist to vet them:

-• Ask for their MOQ (Minimum Order Quantity).
+• Ask for their MOQ (Minimum Order Quantity) per style and color.

-• Discuss their lead times for both sampling and bulk production.
+• Discuss lead times for sampling (3-5 weeks) and bulk production (4-6 weeks), with a buffer for fabric sourcing delays.

 Understanding Wholesale vs. Custom Manufacturing